 None of the alums who interviewed me gave me clues; however, one interview was at his office and the other was at Starbucks during the day.
 Fortunately for both interviews, I had donor meetings earlier in the day, so I was stuck over-dressed, at worst.
 When both mentioned they forgot to tell me to dress down, I shared that I had meetings with donors, which segued into my work.

-- If it’s Starbucks on the weekend, wear business casual.
-Admit.me considers business casual to be nice slacks, professional skirt, dress shirt, no tie, or a professional dress.
-No jeans, tshirt (or any type of uncollared shirt) or tennis shoes.
+If you’re meeting at Starbucks on the weekend, wear business casual.
+We consider business casual to be nice slacks, a professional skirt, dress shirt, no tie, or a professional dress.
+No jeans, t-shirt (or any type of un-collared shirt) or tennis shoes.

 When I was an alumni interviewer, I always advised applicants to dress business casual since we were meeting at Starbucks.
 Unless someone came in a full-blown suit on Saturday at 10am after being told NOT to wear a suit, I didn’t factor their dress into my evaluation.
 I felt pretty strongly that people applying to Wharton (my alma mater) know how to dress and since Southern California is already casual, it was a waste for people to dress up.